finlabsuk/open-banking-connector/docs/get-started/add-software-statement-etc/README.md

 {
   "Key": {
-    "Source": "Configuration", # can alternatively use "AwsSsmParameterStore" "Name": "{{EncryptionKeyName}}" # can specify environment variable if "Source" is "Configuration" }
+    "Source": "Configuration", # can alternatively use "AwsSsmParameterStore" or "GoogleCloudSecretManagerV1" "Name": "{{EncryptionKeyName}}" # can specify environment variable if "Source" is "Configuration".
+Must be in format projects/{project_id}/secrets/{secret_id}/versions/{secret_version} if "Source" is "GoogleCloudSecretManagerV1"
+  }
 }
 ```